dhoyle/splicedocs-jekyll/pages/BestPractices/GettingStarted/Cmdline.md

 ## Commands Summary  {#commands}

-The remainder of this topic summarizes the commands that are available to use in the `splice>` command line interpreter.
+The remainder of this topic summarizes the commands that are available to use in the <span class="AppCommand">splice&gt;</span> command line interpreter.
+Each of the following sections contains a table summarizing the commands available for a specific command category:

-In addition to the commands described in this topic, you can run arbitrary SQL from the `splice>` command line.
-Simply enter the SQL directly on the command line, followed by a semicolon.
-{: .noteIcon}

-Each of the following sections contains a table of commands available for a specific command category:

 * [Connecting to Databases](#cmd_connect)
 * [Displaying Database Information](#cmd_display)